-The anthropology major brings a global perspective to the study of human diversity and explores the human experience through time and across space, preparing students for a variety of fulfilling careers.
+The anthropology major brings a global perspective to the study of humanity, explores the human experience across space and time, and prepares students to pursue a broad spectrum of rewarding careers.

 Core coursework is comprised of archaeology, linguistics, and cultural anthropology.
 Sample courses include:

 - ANT 121 Peoples & Cultures of the World

 - ANT 141 Introduction to Archaeology & Prehistory

 - ANT 200 Sunken Cities and Hidden Treasures

 - ANT 300 The Archaeology of Religion & Ritual

 - ANT 300 Ghosts & Ghostbusters

 - ANT 400 Global Citizenship